Coronation Coach of Charles X: Description

 The coach is a Berlin style.
-Standing 4.5 metres high and almost 6.7 metres long, the coach weighs between 4 and 5 tonnes with its bronze sculptures, compared to the typical 1.5 tonnes of a state coach.
+Standing 4.5 metres high and almost 6.7 metres long, the coach weighs between 4 and 5 tonnes with its bronze sculptures, compared to a typical wood-construction state coach at 1.5 tonnes.
 The interior is trimmed with crimson silk velvet, decorated with gold embroidery and passementerie.
 It has eight windows, is supported by leather thoroughbraces (suspension straps), and it is entirely covered in bronze sculptures on the outside which have been gilded.
 The decoration and all the sculptures are made by Roguier.

-When Napoleon III chose it for the baptism of his son, the panels were replaced to display imperial emblems.
+When Napoleon III chose it for the baptism of his son, the panels were replaced to display emblems of the Second French Empire.
 The original panels with the royal coat of arms are stored in the Palace of Tau in Reims.

-The coach is so heavy that it is only drawn by the horses at a walk, about 3 km/h.
+The coach is pulled at a horse's slow walk, about 3 km/h.